 - 15.5.1 Appeals Requirement.
-The Applicant or Participant shall file a request for appeal, in writing, to the AHRI Vice President, Certification Programs.
-The appeal shall include: - Specific reason(s) why the decision is incorrect, or the violation or termination is unwarranted; and - If available, supporting evidence to support the appeal. - 15.5.2 Appeal Review by AHRI Vice President, Certification Programs.
-As the first level of appeal, the Vice President, Certification Programs shall review the submitted appeal.
-Within 15 calendar days of receipt, he/she shall respond, in writing, with a decision.
+The Applicant or Participant shall file a request for appeal, in writing, to the AHRI Vice President, Certification.
+The appeal shall include: - Specific reason(s) why the decision is incorrect, or the violation or termination is unwarranted; and - If available, supporting evidence to support the appeal. - 15.5.2 Appeal Review by AHRI Vice President, Certification.
+As the first level of appeal, the Vice President, Certification shall review the submitted appeal.
+A response, in writing, with a decision will typically be sent within 15 calendar days of receipt.